 Originally a researcher in satellite imagery, Simon has nine years experience in sustainable leadership.
-His diverse projects include work in hydrogen-powered transport with Air Products and Honda, creating circular economy and energy business models with BOC and Redrow Homes, and supporting the commercialisation of low carbon innovation.
+His diverse projects include work in hydrogen-powered transport with Air Products and Honda, creating circular economy and energy business models with BOC and Redrow Homes, and supporting the commercialisation of low carbon innovation with Innovate UK.
 He is the author of numerous articles on topics from renewable energy in emerging economies to the use of artificial intelligence in energy management, most recently contributing to Incorporating Sustainability in Management Education, published in 2019 by Macmillan Palgrave (978-3-319-98124-6).

 Simon was named one of the most influential individuals in combatting corporate modern slavery by BRE in 2018, and has particular expertise helping companies that have no sustainability programme become leaders in their industry through a combination of innovation and involvement.

 Pete has worked in the events industry since 1981, was responsible for the Morgan’s Centenary Celebrations, working with individuals like Sir Elton John and Dame Kiri Te Kanawa, and been responsible for production management for the Greenbelt, Wychwood and the Cheltenham Jazz Festival.
 He led the team that delivered a number of green transport and sustainable events, including the 2012 Qualcomm Sustainable Motor Expo and the 2018 County Business Show.
 His particular skill is in using high-quality programme design and stakeholder management to deliver stunning events.